trustlines-protocol/watch/README.md

     pip install . -c constraints.txt

-This will install a 'tlwatch' executable.
+This will install a 'tl-watch' executable.

 ## Usage

-### tlwatch etherscan
+### tl-watch etherscan

 Watches etherscan for the current blockNumber.
-Run `tlwatch etherscan --help` for available command line options.
+Run `tl-watch etherscan --help` for available command line options.

-### tlwatch jsonrpc
+### tl-watch jsonrpc

 Watches a parity or geth client via the JSONRPC interface.
-Run `tlwatch jsonrpc --help` for available command line options.
+Run `tl-watch jsonrpc --help` for available command line options.